ctxppc/thesis/Glyco/Languages.md

 </dl>

 <h2 id="CV">Grammar for CV (Computed Values)</h2>
-A language that allows computation to be attached to an assigned value.
+A language that allows a computation to be attached to a value.

 **Inherited from CA:**
 <code>BinaryOperator</code>,